SSProve/ssprove/README.md

 | [theories/Relational] | External development coming from "The Next 700 Relational Program Logics"|
 | [theories/Crypt]      | This paper                                           |

-We will drop the `theories/Crypt` prefix in paths as all files considered in this README will be in that directory.
+Unless specified with a full path, all files considered in this README can safely be assumed to be in [theories/Crypt].

 ## Mapping between paper and formalisation